chibisnorlax/acnhfaq/faq/island-life/gardening/g-others.md

 ## Glowing Moss
 ### What is glowing moss?
-Glowing moss is a new plant added in version 2.0.
-It is used in some DIY recipes.
+Glowing moss is a new plant added in `Ver.
+2.0.0` It is used in some DIY recipes.

 ### Is glowing moss like weeds?
 Moss is visually similar to weeds, but this is only in appearance.
 There are 7 appearance variants of moss that mimic the growth stages of weeds.
 However, moss itself does not grow on its own, or spread.
 When you plant a glowing moss, it randomly takes one of the 7 appearances.

 ### Where can i find glowing moss?
-It can be found on certain Kapp'n islands, as well as the Happy Home Paradise DLC island.
+It can be found on certain Kapp'n islands, as well as the main Paradise Planning island.

 For more information on glowing moss, see: <https://bigfootmg.github.io/ACNH-Plant-Guide/Extras.html#Moss>